Fletcher Allen, a Vermont university hospital and medical center, serves all of

 12. How often will I be on call?

 In your first year, there will be three months with no call and during call months, shifts are limited to 16 hours as is required.
 The call frequency is minimal in your second and third years.
-Night shifts occur on second year OB and the third Family Medicine service month.
+Night rotations occur on second year OB and one second and third Family Medicine service month.